ferseiti/reproducibility/README.md

 Docker version 17.12.1-ce, build 7390fc6
 ```

 This repository was also tested in mybinder environment, but did not run, due to its heavy processing.
 You could give it a try!
+(Note that the environment takes very long to build, so please be patient)

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ferseiti/reproducibility/master)